-The CRC for Space Environment Management, administered by the Space Environment Research Centre (SERC), has a strong focus on education and training and offers scholarships for postgraduate (HDR) and undergraduate students to work within a global centre of excellence in collaboration with leading universities, international companies and space agencies.
+The Space Environment Research Centre (SERC) has a strong focus on education and training and offers scholarships for postgraduate (HDR) students to work within a global centre of excellence in collaboration with leading universities, international companies and space agencies.

-The SERC scholarship selection panel will be meeting in early July 2016 to select the upcoming scholarship awardees.
+The SERC scholarship selection panel will be meeting in July 2016 to select the upcoming scholarship awardees.
 Start preparing your application now to be in the mix for next semester.

 SERC SCHOLARSHIP OPPORTUNITIES

-Students can study at their preferred Australian university with additional support and opportunities provided by the Space Environment Research Centre.
+Students can study at their preferred Australian university with additional support and opportunities provided by SERC.

 Successful scholarship candidates will also have the opportunity to apply for exciting short-term placements in space research centres internationally and within Australia.